Federal Reserve implements surprise rate cut to address coronavirus impact

 Wall Street gyrated after the surprise announcement was made, as investors tried to digest the ramifications.
 After Powell spoke, the Dow Jones Industrial Average tumbled by around 320 points.

 “We expect similar efforts by monetary authorities around the world, with many governments also likely stepping in with fiscal stimulus as well.
-Nonetheless, until the virus is contained, we forecast that global economic activity will slow materially,” said Moody’s Managing Director Atsi Sheth in a note.
+Nonetheless, until the virus is contained, we forecast that global economic activity will slow materially,” Atsi Sheth, managing director for credit strategy at Moody's, wrote in a note.

-Both the size of the cut and the unusual timing, coming two weeks before the FOMC is next due to meet, on March 17-18, reflect the high level of concern among policymakers, analysts say.
+Both the size of the cut and the unusual timing, coming two weeks before the Federal Open Market Committee is next due to meet, on March 17-18, reflect the high level of concern among policymakers, analysts say.

 Tuesday's rate move represents the largest under Trump's presidency.
 The Fed’s benchmark funds rate now stands at a range of 1 percent to 1.25 percent.